SAML JIT (Just-In-Time) configuration sample

 For general information about the SAML integration in Alma, see here.

-Configure your SAML integration profile
+Configure SAML JIT integration profile

 The relevant configuration is done as part of the SAML integration profile, in the “Self Registration” section: